-In December 2012, eu-LISA became responsible of the operational management of the Visa Information System (VIS).
-It is a system for the exchange of visa data among Schengen Member States.
+The Visa Information System (VIS) allows Schengen States to exchange visa data.
 VIS connects consulates in non-EU countries and all external border crossing points of Schengen States.
 It processes data and decisions relating to applications for short-stay visas to visit, or to transit through, the Schengen Area.
-The system can perform biometric matching, primarily of fingerprints, for identification and verification purposes.

 The system helps avoid ‘visa shopping’, supports documenting and prevents irregular migration.
 It can perform biometric matching, primarily of fingerprints, for identification and verification purposes and assists the authorities protecting the internal security of Member States.

 The Visa Information System provides the following benefits: